1. Saving Your Life

 http://news.yahoo.com/s/ap/20100102/ap_on_re_us/us_stranded_motorists

-you like the route or not.
-One method to check is to zoom out the map on the GPS screen so that you
+the route or not.
+One method to check is to zoom out the map on the GPS screen so that you can see the

 If you forget to check the safe option and the GPS navigator tells you to go into an unpaved road in an